Seagate/ToolBin/SeaChest/ReadMeFirst.SeaChest.txt

         performance and or reliability of your drive.
 Most products may see one or two firmware updates within the early life of the product.

-        SeaChest FormatUnit - Storage products which utilize the SAS, SCSI or Fibre Channel interfaces are able to perform a full low-level media format in the field.
+        SeaChest Format - Storage products which utilize the SAS, SCSI or Fibre Channel interfaces are able to perform a full low-level media format in the field.
 SCSI command devices are able to rescan the surface of the media while managing defective sectors (if any) and even